Skip to main content

 #

-• Concept Explanation: A Set is an unordered collection of unique elements.
-Types stored in a Set must conform to the Hashable protocol to verify uniqueness via hash values.
+• A Set is an unordered collection of unique elements.
+Types stored in a Set must conform to the Hashable protocol to calculate hash values for uniqueness verification.
+Operations are performed via properties and methods.

 #